Gardeners often worry about the threat of freezing temperatures and frosts that can harm or even kill plants and damage crops.

 Here’s what you need to know to protect tender plants from extreme winter weather.

-A freeze occurs when temperatures drop below the freezing point of water (32° F or 0° C).
-When the water inside a plant freezes, it can cause the plant cells to burst, resulting in irreparable damage.
+A freeze occurs when temperatures drop below 32° F or 0° C. When the water inside a plant freezes, it can cause the plant cells to burst, resulting in irreparable damage.

-- Tropical and frost-tender plants: Cannot survive freezing temperatures so they only grow naturally in warmer climates.
+- Tropical and frost-tender plants: Cannot survive extreme cold so they only grow naturally in warmer climates.

-- Annual plants: Can’t survive a freeze, but they disperse seeds to replenish their numbers once the weather warms.
+- Annual plants: Can’t survive extreme cold, but they disperse seeds to replenish their numbers once the weather warms.

 - Root-hardy perennials: The foliage is killed back by a freeze, but the roots survive in a dormant state until spring.